-Spill kits should include appropriately lined drums, absorbent pads, and granular or powdered materials for neutralizing acids or alkaline liquids where applicable.
-In fueling areas: absorbent should be packaged in small bags for easy use and small drums should be available for storage of absorbent and/or used absorbent.
-Spill kits should be deployed in a manner that allows rapid access and use by employees.
+• Spill kits should include appropriately lined drums, absorbent pads, and granular or powdered materials for neutralizing acids or alkaline liquids where applicable.
+In fueling areas: package absorbent material in small bags for easy use and make available small drums for storage of absorbent and/or used absorbent.
+Deploy spill kits in a manner that allows rapid access and use by employees.